common-voice/common-voice/CONTRIBUTING.md

 #### Configuration

-You can find configurable options, like the port CommonVoice is running on, in `/server/src/config-helper.ts`.
+You can find configurable options, like the port Common Voice is running on, in `/server/src/config-helper.ts`.
 Just create a `/config.json` with the config you want to override.
+If you're using Docker, you may need to modify the file `/docker/local-docker-config.json` instead.

+#### Authentication

 If you want to work with login-related features (Profile, Dashboard, Goals, ...) you'll need to set up authentication: